keimlink/docker-sphinx-doc/README.md

 All images have the [enchant](https://github.com/AbiWord/enchant) package installed.
 It is required by [sphinxcontrib-spelling](https://github.com/sphinx-contrib/spelling) to spell check the documentation.

-Processes inside the containers run as [non-privileged user](http://blog.dscpl.com.au/2016/12/what-user-should-you-use-to-run-docker.html) to improve [security](https://docs.docker.com/engine/security/security/#conclusions).
+Processes inside the containers run as [non-privileged user](http://blog.dscpl.com.au/2016/12/what-user-should-you-use-to-run-docker.html) `python` to improve [security](https://docs.docker.com/engine/security/security/#conclusions).

 Python packages are installed into a virtual environment to [isolate](https://hynek.me/articles/virtualenv-lives/) them from the operating system.